 The Treaty on the Functioning of the European Union provides for

-common energy policy and implementation of a common strategy
+general energy policy and implementation of the overall strategy

 disasters.

-In addition, the document contains an article on the possibility of exit
+In addition, the document contains an article about the possibility of exiting

-from the EU, the decision on which will be made following the results of common
+from the EU, the decision on which will be made based on the results of the general

 European Policy Center analyst S. Hegman said,

-that although the signed treaty contains some elements of a European
+that, although the signed treaty contains some elements of European

 therefore, for example, it does not mention national symbols,

 flag and anthem.
-According to the expert, the agreement does not refer to the transfer by the governments of the EU member states of part of the powers to the pan-European leadership, but to clarify the list of already transferred powers.
+According to the expert, the agreement does not talk about the transfer by the governments of EU member countries of part of the powers to the pan-European leadership, but about clarifying the list of powers already transferred.

 In other words, we are talking about improving the existing